apollographql/apollo-client/docs/source/apollo-client/index.md

 The Apollo Client class is the thing you import from this package, and should be instantiated to communicate with your server.
 You can instantiate as many clients as you want, but most apps will have exactly one of these.
 If you want to talk to multiple backends, the right place to do that is in your GraphQL server.

-<h3 id="ApolloClient" title="ApolloClient">new ApolloClient(options)</h3>
+<h3 id="ApolloClient" title="ApolloClient constructor">new ApolloClient(options)</h3>

 Instantiate a new Apollo Client.

-- `networkInterface: NetworkInterface` (Optional, defaults to an interface that points to `/graphql`) The network interface to use when sending GraphQL queries to the server.
+- `networkInterface` (Optional, defaults to an HTTP interface that points to `/graphql`) The network interface to use when sending GraphQL queries to the server.
+Create this using [createNetworkInterface](#createNetworkInterface), or make a [totally custom one](network.html).
+- `dataIdFromObject` (Optional) A function to use during result normalization to determine the IDs of result objects.
+Function signature should be `(result: Object) => string`.
+[Learn more about normalization.](how-it-works.html#normalize)
-- `reduxRootKey: string` (Optional, `apollo` by default) The key under which Apollo data will be stored in the Redux store.
+- `reduxRootKey` (Optional, `'apollo'` by default) The key under which Apollo data will be stored in the Redux store.
 [Read more about integrating with Redux](redux.html).
 If you aren't integrating with an existing Redux store, don't worry about this.

 Here's how you would instantiate a default client that points to `/graphql`: